rosaaldama278/tingaldama/_posts/2022-11-09-NN-and-Decision-Tree.md

 ---
-title: "NN & Decisoin "
+title: "NN & Decisoin Tree"
 summary: Machine Learning is the study of making machines learn a concept without explicitly programming it.
 It involves building algorithms that can learn from input data to make predictions or find patterns in the data.
 date: 2022-11-09
 categories: